 Having published numerous peer-reviewed papers, and several book chapters to date, he is regularly invited as chair and speaker at regional, national, and international meetings.
 He remains a member of the International Society of Human and Animal Mycology (ISHAM) working group for fungal infections, was a steering committee member for the ATS-led international taskforce on COVID-19 management and participates in various other committees at the American Thoracic Society (ATS) and European Respiratory Society (ERS).
 He previously served for four consecutive years (2016-2020) on the program committee of the American Thoracic Society (ATS) annual congress for the Assembly on Allergy, Immunology, and Inflammation (AII).

-Assoc Prof Chotirmall holds several editorial roles at the American Journal of Respiratory and Critical Care Medicine (Associate Editor), the European Respiratory Journal (Editorial Board), Respiratory Research (Associate Editor), the American Journal of Physiology-Lung Cellular and Molecular Physiology (Editorial Board), Respirology (Associate Editor), npj Primary Care Respiratory Medicine (Associate Editor), Mycopathologia (Executive Editor), Frontiers in Pharmacology (Associate Editor) and PLos One (Academic Editor).
-He was Section Editor at BMC Pulmonary Medicine from 2013 to 2020 where he led a team of Associate Editors under the ‘Infectious, Rare and Idiopathic Pulmonary Disease’ section.
+Assoc Prof Chotirmall currently holds several editorial roles including at the American Journal of Respiratory and Critical Care Medicine (Deputy Editor), Respirology (Associate Editor) and npj Primary Care Respiratory Medicine (Associate Editor).
+He is on the editorial boards of the European Respiratory Journal, Respiratory Research and the American Journal of Physiology-Lung Cellular and Molecular Physiology.
+He has previously served at Mycopathologia (Executive Editor; 2018-2021), Frontiers in Pharmacology (Associate Editor; 2021), PLOS One (Academic Editor; 2015-2021) and BMC Pulmonary Medicine (Section Editor; 2013-2020).
 Assoc Prof Chotirmall regularly participates as an investigator for key multi-centre clinical trials in the field of Respiratory Medicine while continuing to educate undergraduates and postgraduates through formal teaching and supervision both at the bench and bedside.
-He has been appointed by the National University of Ireland (NUI) as the external examiner for the Perdana University-Royal College of Surgeons in Ireland (PU-RCSI) MBBS programme from 2020-2023.
+He has been appointed by the National University of Ireland (NUI) as the external examiner for the Perdana University-Royal College of Surgeons in Ireland (PU-RCSI) MBBS programme from 2019-2022.

 Research in the Chotirmall lab shares a core translational respiratory focus with a common goal to improve patient care through advancing the understanding of disease from a scientific basis.
 The group pursues research in a number of areas with significant clinical importance that impact Singaporeans and other Asian populations;